mesmotronic/divxconnected-plugin-iplayer/README.md

 For the smoothest playback, ensure that the frame rate settings on the Performance tab of the server options are both set to '25FPS (PAL)' and multi-sampling is set to 2x or higher.

-Check out the Mesmotronic Blog for more information about this and Mesmotronic's other DivX Connected plugins.

 Plugin
 ------

 The DivX Connected plugin is stored in the bin-plugin folder and can be installed simply by double clicking on it on any PC with DivX Connected installed.

-For more information see the Mesmotronic Blog at http://blog.mesmotronic.com/
+Check out the Mesmotronic Blog for more information about this and Mesmotronic's other DivX Connected plugins: http://blog.mesmotronic.com/